opencog/sensory/README.md

 Auto-wiring and theorem proving
 -------------------------------
-The goal of describing system blocks with some DTD or IDL langauge, and then hooking them up "automatically", is not new.
+The goal of describing system blocks with some DTD or IDL language, and then hooking them up "automatically", is not new.
 Four approaches are worth mentioning.